-The Health and Wellness Center, located on the ground floor of Veronica Hall, provides personal and health counseling services on a regular and as-needed basis.
+The Medical and Counseling Center provides personal and health counseling services on a regular and as-needed basis.
 Another complementary resource separate from the University is Berks Women in Crisis (610-372-9540) a private non-profit, domestic and sexual violence center.
 Their belief is that all people are entitled to a life free from physical, sexual, and emotional violence.
 Services provided include notification of police and the criminal justice system, and encouragement to seek medical treatment as well as ongoing psychological counseling on an individual or support group basis.
 Referrals are coordinated with appropriate agencies if additional assistance or support is necessary.